• Skip to primary navigation

 Instructions

-• Fill a pot with plenty of water and bring to a boil.
-Wash the spinach.
+• Fill a large pot with plenty of water and bring it to a boil.

-• When the water comes to a boil, add salt (about 1% of water, not included in recipe), and put the spinach in from the root end.
-Keep boiling only the stems for 30 seconds.
-Then, submerge the spinach leaves in the water and boil for 30 seconds.
+• When the water boils, add salt (approximately 1% of the water's volume, not included in the recipe).
+Then, place spinach in the pot, starting from the root ends.
+Cook only the stems for a minute, and submerge the leaves for an additional 30 seconds.

-• Remove the spinach from the pot and cool under running water.
-When the spinach has cooled, squeeze out the water well.
+• Remove the spinach from the pot and cool it under running water.
+Then, squeeze out any excess moisture.

-• Mix A (dashi, mirin, soy sauce) in a bowl.
+• Mix seasonings (dashi, mirin, and soy sauce) in a bowl.

-• Serve the spinach in a bowl, pour the seasoning liquid in the bowl, and sprinkle with shaved bonito flakes.
+• Place the spinach pieces in bowls, pour the seasoned liquid over them, and sprinkle shaved bonito flakes on top.

 Notes